HeartStrings FiberArts

 A good choice is an unpatterned "rest" row that is at the beginning or end of a pattern repeat.

-Step 2: Insert the lifeline.
+Step 2: Insert the knitting lifeline.

 After completing the designated row, insert a piece of contrasting thread through the stitches of that row.